adambard/learnxinyminutes-docs/c.html.markdown

     // => Prints "8, 4" on a typical 64-bit system

     // To retrieve the value at the address a pointer is pointing to,
-    // put * in front to de-reference it.
+    // put * in front to dereference it.
     // Note: yes, it may be confusing that '*' is used for _both_ declaring a
     // pointer and dereferencing it.
     printf("%d\n", *px); // => Prints 0, the value of x

     // You can also change the value the pointer is pointing to.
-    // We'll have to wrap the de-reference in parenthesis because
+    // We'll have to wrap the dereference in parenthesis because
     // ++ has a higher precedence than *.
     (*px)++; // Increment the value px is pointing to by 1 printf("%d\n", *px); // => Prints 1